 Armour Historic District

 The Armour Historic District encompasses a predominantly residential area of Armour, the county seat of Douglas County, South Dakota.
-It covers a four-block stretch of Main Street, between Third and Seventh Streets and includes twenty primary buildings.
-Only one of these, the Armour Carnegie Library, is non-residential; it was designed by William Steele and built in 1915.
-Most of the houses in the district were built between 1895 and 1918, and are an architecturally diverse collection of largely vernacular structures, with modest Queen Anne and Colonial or Classical Revival elements.
+The district spans a four-block stretch of Main Street, from Third to Seventh Streets, and includes twenty primary buildings.
+Among them, only the Armour Carnegie Library—designed by William Steele and constructed in 1915—is non-residential.
+Most houses were built between 1895 and 1918, representing an architecturally diverse collection of largely vernacular structures, featuring modest Queen Anne and Colonial or Classical Revival elements.
 One of the finest houses in the district is the William Moore House at Main and Fourth, built in 1904, with a porch supported by fluted columns.

 The district was listed on the National Register of Historic Places in 1978.